Orders of Oscillation Motivated by Sarnak's Conjecture--Part II: Introduction

-Thus without loss of generality, we only need to consider a lower triangular matrix $A\in GL(d,\Z)$ whose entries on the main diagonal are $1$.
+See~\cite[Lemma 1]{JPAMS} for a proof.
+Thus, without loss of generality, we only need to consider a lower triangular matrix $A\in {\rm GL}(d,\Z)$ whose entries on the main diagonal are $1$.
 Under this assumption, the map in (\ref{af}) is an affine skew product,